neurobooth/neurobooth-os/docs/single_machine_testing.md

 - foot_tapping_test_obs_1
 - sit_to_stand_test_obs
 are variations on real tasks, but have fewer device requirements.
-This collection is currently the only one that will work without real devices being attached to the machine used for the test environment.
+This collection predates the mock-device support.
+With `mock_devices` set (see the configuration example above and [testing_with_mocks.md](testing_with_mocks.md)), any task collection now runs without real hardware attached, so this reduced collection is no longer the only option.

 ## Testing your code in PyCharm
 The easiest way to run the system on a single machine is to create a Run Configuration in PyCharm that executes gui.py.
 WIth this